aric-fowler/aric-fowler/README.md

 - 👋 Hi, I’m Aric
-- 👀 I’m interested in DSP, VLSI, and a little ML
+- 👀 I’m interested in DSP, VLSI, analog signal processing, and a little ML
 - 🌱 I’m currently learning at the University of Texas - Dallas
 - 💞️ I’m looking to collaborate on writing sick djent music
-- 📫 How to reach me: find me on Instagram @aric_unhinged
+- 📫 How to reach me: [www.substationonyx.com]

 <!---
 aric-fowler/aric-fowler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.